A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - Full emulation of tape counter (Absolute and relative) that allows to load tapes asking to reset the counter and the to rewind to 0.
 Positioning is very reliable and rewind to zero can be either manual (REW) or with an instant-execution functionality.

-- The two preceiding functionalities, together with the emulation logic of the card, are allowing to load ANY kind of tape based program, multi-load, FFWD menu based, multi side, multi tape, based on counter reset or based on positioning to a specific counter.
+- The two preceiding functionalities, together with the emulation logic of the card, are allowing to load ANY kind of tape based program, multi-load, FFWD menu based, multi side, multi tape, based on loader positioning, based on counter reset or based on positioning to a specific counter.
 We didn’t find yet a program that cannot be loaded.

-- Tape player on CUTE32 is compatible with the popular formats TAP V0, V1 e V2 – DMP V0 e V1 and also, of course, with its HTAP V0 properietary format.
-Positioning features described above are available on atpe files of all listed formats.
+- Tape player on CORE32 is compatible with the popular formats TAP V0, V1 e V2 – DMP V0 e V1 and also, of course, with its HTAP V0 properietary format. – Positioning features described above are available on tape files of all compatible formats.

-- CUTE32 supports tape accurate tape player emulation for all CBM 8-bit line Computers (PET emulated as VIC-20) taking into account also the different between PAL and NTSC standard CBM computer belongs to
+- CORE32 supports tape accurate tape player emulation for all CBM 8-bit line Computers (PET emulated as VIC-20) taking into account also the different between PAL and NTSC standard CBM computer belongs to

 - The card has a progress bar that allows, during replay, to understand at a glance where the replay of tape is taking place and proportionally how much time is remaining